 "And why are you surprised!?"
-Davis interrogated his friend who had no idea what to say.
+Davis hollered at his friend who had no idea what to say next.
 "First Viola, and now Rio!?
 Unless..."
 He grabbed Lucas by the shoulders and shook him hard enough to make his head bob back and forth.
 "You're not planning to go down the harem route like me, are you!?"

-Seeing that image in front of him made Davis' brain overload itself with conspiracies.
+Seeing the (false) public display of affection in front of him made Davis' brain overload itself with conspiracies.
 In a fit of both displeasure and possibly insanity, he targeted the closest lamppost on the street and viciously banged his head over and over again on the hollow steel while fixating a firm grip on it.

-Right after Davis' attention had been taken off them, Rio threw away the kittenesque mask she wore on her face.
-She let go of Lucas' arm and shoved him away with a double palm thrust like a cliff was behind him, forcing Lucas to stumble back a few steps.
+Right after Davis' attention had been taken off them, Rio threw away the kittenesque look she wore on her face.
+She let go of Lucas' arm and shoved him away with a double palm thrust, forcing Lucas to stumble back a few steps.

-"You do realize you're only making things more complicated for us, Rio," Lucas said, regaining his bearings and rubbing the part of his chest Rio shoved at.
+"You do realize you're only making things more complicated for us," he said, regaining his bearings and rubbing a part of his chest.

 A bit worried, Lucas nodded in confirmation before moving on.

-"So we have to pretend now?"
-He pondered over what could possibly happen if he and Rio were to keep up this charade for a while.
-"You know, you should try watching your words from now on because they might just come true later," he warned her with a snicker.
+"So, does this mean we have to pretend now?"
+He pondered over what could happen if he and Rio were to keep up this charade for a while.
+"You know, you should try watching your words from now on because they might just come true later," he warned her.

-Lucas made sure to bury that phrase into his brain.
+Lucas had no scheme in mind, but he made sure to bury that phrase into his brain.
 It might have some use for another time.

-"The same things I said to you except I decided to make it more fun for myself by also telling him that anime cannot teach him how to speak proper Nihango and since he has no clue on what I am saying, I can take advantage of him whenever I want, like you.
+"The same things I said to you except I decided to make it more fun for myself.
+I also told him that anime cannot teach him how to speak proper Nihanese and since he has no clue on what I am saying, I can take advantage of him whenever I want, just like you.
 I finished by asking him to be kind to me and told him straight that he was talking to both an assassin and a [Renegade]."